Chengdu: Soccer

 Soccer is a popular sport in Chengdu.
 Chengdu Tiancheng, Chengdu's soccer team, played in the 42,000-seat Chengdu Sports Stadium in the Chinese League One.
-The club was founded on 26 February 1996 and was formerly known as Chengdu Five Bulls named after their first sponsor, the Five Bulls Cigarette Company.
-English professional soccer club Sheffield United F.C., took over the club on 11 December 2005.
+The club was founded on 26 February 1996 and was formerly known as Chengdu Five Bulls, named after their first sponsor, the Five Bulls Cigarette Company.
+English professional soccer club Sheffield United F.C took over the club on 11 December 2005.
 The club was later promoted into the China Super League until they were embroiled in a match-fixing scandal in 2009.
 Punished with relegation the owners eventually sold their majority on 9 December 2010 to Hung Fu Enterprise Co., Ltd and Scarborough Development (China) Co., Ltd. On 23 May 2013 the Tiancheng Investment Group announced the acquisition of the club.

 Currently, Chengdu Rongcheng F.C. plays in the Chinese Super League.

 Longquanyi Stadium was one of the four venues which hosted the 2004 AFC Asian Cup.
-Chengdu, along with Shanghai, Hangzhou, Tianjin and Wuhan, hosted the 2007 FIFA Women's World Cup.
+Chengdu, along with Shanghai, Hangzhou, Tianjin, and Wuhan, hosted the 2007 FIFA Women's World Cup.

 Tennis

 Chengdu is the hometown of Grand Slam champions Zheng Jie and Yan Zi, who won the women's double championships at both the Australian Open and Wimbledon in 2006, and Li Na who won the 2011 French Open and 2014 Australian Open, has led to increased interest in tennis in Chengdu.
-Over 700 standard tennis courts have been built in the city in the past 10 years (2006–2016), and the registered membership for the Chengdu Tennis Association have grown to over 10,000 from the original 2,000 in the 1980s.
+Over 700 standard tennis courts have been built in the city in the past 10 years (2006–2016), and the registered membership for the Chengdu Tennis Association has grown to over 10,000 from the original 2,000 in the 1980s.

-Chengdu is now part of an elite group of cities to host an ATP (Association of Tennis Professionals) Champions Tour tournament, along with London, Zürich, São Paulo and Delray Beach.
+Chengdu is now part of an elite group of cities that host ATP (Association of Tennis Professionals) Champions Tour tournaments, along with London, Zürich, São Paulo, and Delray Beach.
 Chengdu Open, an ATP Championships Tour starting in 2009, have successfully invited star players including Pete Sampras, Marat Safin, Carlos Moya, Tomas Enqvist, and Mark Philippoussis.

 Overwatch

 Chengdu was represented in the Overwatch League by the Chengdu Hunters, the first major esports team to represent Chengdu.
-They played as part of the League's Pacific Division from 2019 until 2022.
+They played in the League's Pacific Division from 2019 until 2022.

 League of Legends

 Chengdu hosted the 2024 Mid-Season Invitational from 1 May to 19 May at the Chengdu Financial City Performing Arts Center.
 South Korean team Gen.G defeated home favorites Bilibili Gaming 3–1 in a rematch of their upper bracket final match.
-Prior to the 2024 League of Legends World Championship grand finals, it was also announced that Chengdu would also host the 2025 tournament Final.
+Before the 2024 League of Legends World Championship grand finals, it was also announced that Chengdu would also host the 2025 tournament Final.

 Multi-sport events

-Chengdu hosted the 2021 Summer World University Games, originally scheduled to take place from 8–19 August 2021, but the delayed Summer Olympics in Tokyo from 2020 to 2021 caused the proposed dates to be moved due to the COVID-19 pandemic.
+Chengdu hosted the 2021 Summer World University Games, originally scheduled to take place from 8–19 August 2021.
+Still, the delayed Summer Olympics in Tokyo from 2020 to 2021 caused the proposed dates to be moved due to the COVID-19 pandemic.
 The games would eventually be delayed to 28 July – 8 August 2023 due to COVID-19 concerns.
-The city will also host the 2025 World Games.
+The city hosted the 2025 World Games.